 Human rights appeals don’t represent a typical day at the office, needless to say.
-Core business in the London office of this American-headquarter outfit are the likes of private equity, insurance, M&A, finance and tax.
-Seven of the firm’s 24 UK partners focus on dispute resolution, skippered by former Attorney General Lord Goldsmith — small wonder that they boast of an “advocacy-led approach” to arbitration and litigation.
+Core business in the London office of this American-headquartered outfit are the likes of private equity, insurance, M&A, finance and tax.
+Ten of the firm’s 27 UK partners focus on dispute resolution, skippered by former Attorney General Lord Goldsmith QC — small wonder that they boast of an “advocacy-led approach” to arbitration and litigation.

 Debevoise was founded in the Big Apple in 1931 and still boasts of its “strong New York roots”, while insisting that the London office “has its own voice and culture”.
-The firm’s name, incidentally, isn’t Frenchified — it rhymes with “noise”, like Theydon Bois on the Central Line.
+The firm’s name, incidentally, isn’t Frenchified as some might think — it rhymes with “noise”, like Theydon Bois on the Central Line.
 Grads who make it at Debevoise won’t need to consider living that far out ever again: with trainee salaries starting at £50,000, this is one of the highest-earning gigs in legal London.
 Pay packets are increased in “lockstep” with other lawyers in the same qualifying year, and at the giddy heights of partnership the money positively cascades in.
-Profit per equity partner was $2.8 million (£2.14 million) last year, with UK revenue up 13% to $929 million (£756 million).
+Profit per equity partner (PEP) reached $3.27 million (£2.66 million) in the last financial year, with UK revenue up 13% to $929 million (£756 million).
 As the firm continues to grow, we’re told its 65 Gresham Street base is beginning to get “a little overcrowded”.

 The firm advises that it “recruits predominately from vacation scheme students”, so trainees are encouraged to apply for that rather than pitching for a training contract directly.
 It doesn’t seem to publish retention rates, saying only that they’re “consistently high” (and sudden departures aren’t unknown).